-- I like to wake up in the morning and discover that my waffle batter is already mixed.
+- It’s so nice to wake up in the morning and discover that the waffle batter is partially mixed.

-- The savoury sourdough flavour is perfect for making fun waffle recipes like these chicken stuffed waffles.
+- The savory sourdough flavor is perfect for making fun waffle recipes like these chicken stuffed waffles.

-Gluten free sourdough waffles are perfect for breakfast, lunch or dinner.
-The delicious flavour of sourdough is ideal for savoury or sweet waffles.
+Gluten-free sourdough waffles are perfect for breakfast, lunch or dinner.
+The delicious flavor of sourdough is ideal for savory or sweet toppings.